 Adaptational Villainy: In the short story Masque of the Red Death, Prospero was a man who held a masquerade ball for guests while trying to avoid the Red Death.
 In the game, he's a Mayor Pain whom the villagers despise.
 Inverted with the Red Death himself, as in the story he took the form of a plague that killed everyone, but is now a man wearing a red mask who seems to be a hero to the villagers, as he kills the corrupt officials of the town.

 Addressing the Player: In most of the games, you enter your name at the beginning (to create the save profile) and it's never seen again.
-However, in the collector's edition of this game, you visit your private office which is decorated with documents related to the previous games in the series, all of which have your name on them.
-There's also a personalized 'autograph' from Dupin.
+However, in the collector's edition of this game, you visit your private office which is decorated with documents related to the previous games in the series, all of which have your name on them (even if you've never played any of the other games).
+There's also a personalized 'autograph' from Dupin to "my best friend."

-Beary Friendly: You encounter a bear who helps knock apples down from a tree.
+Beary Friendly: You encounter a bear who helps you by knocking apples down from a tree.

 Chekhov's Gunman: The dachshund seen in the beginning of the game is used to chase rats away.
 It returns at the very end to scare away the lion cub - see Brick Joke, above - in the manor.

 The old woman for whom you bake bread is only there to state how much of a jerk Mayor Prospero is.
 She ends up having a major role in the bonus chapter.
 She's Jacques Morro's mother, and she saw that her son was faking his death and was teaming up with the Red Masque.

 Cute Kitten: The player adopts one and can collect items for the kitty to play with.

 Even Evil Has Loved Ones: Jacques Morro has a sweet little daughter who loves him very much.
 It makes him being the Bigger Bad in the bonus chapter all the more unsettling.